omega8cc/boa/docs/BUILDTESTS.md

 ### Same-name respins: a changed lock replaces unless it adds advisories

-A box fetches a catalogue platform only while its directory is absent, so a tarball republished under the same name with a different lock reaches new installs and never the boxes that already hold that platform.
+A box takes a tarball republished under the same name at its next Octopus upgrade only for an idle copy of the platform (no site, no tenant file, no task; see `docs/PLATFORMS.md`), so a different lock reaches new installs and idle copies, never a copy in use, and never a box on a BOA release older than that refresh.

 A same-name tarball whose lock changed replaces the published one unless it **adds advisories**: distribute audits both locks